mbitsnbites/libsac/README.md

 To disable the use of OpenMP, build the library using `make USE_OPENMP=NO`.

+For Mac OS X, or generally when using clang, disabling OpenMP may be required.

 Please note that encoding will typically be much slower when OpenMP is disabled.